Reward Auditor: Inference on Reward Modeling Suitability in Real-World Perturbed Scenarios

 \faLightbulb[regular] \textbf{\emph{Stylized perturbations pose a greater systemic risk than controlled perturbations.}} As shown in Table~\ref{tab.main1}, the suitability risks exposed by the model when dealing with stylized perturbations on the response side are significantly higher than controlled perturbations on the prompt side, both in terms of frequency and magnitude.
 These results strongly suggest that current mainstream RMs may have overfitted to specific “winning” response styles, wordings, and structures during their training process.
 While they might exhibit certain robustness against common noise in user prompts, their confidence in preference judgments shows systematic and significant declines when the semantic core of the response remains unchanged but its expressive form varies.

-\faLightbulb[regular] \textbf{\emph{Semantic and structural alterations are major failure RM suitability.}} As shown in Table~\ref{tab.main1}, among all perturbation types, synonym transformation (ST) and language conversion (LC), which alter the semantic core of the response, are the two most critical vulnerabilities.
+\faLightbulb[regular] \textbf{\emph{Semantic and structural alterations are the main failures of the suitability.}} As shown in Table~\ref{tab.main1}, among all perturbations, synonym transformation (ST) and language conversion (LC), which alter the semantic core of the response, are the two most critical vulnerabilities.
 Nearly all tested RMs exhibit highly significant and substantial performance degradation on these two metrics.
 This reveals a deeper issue: the reward function of these models may rely more on superficial lexical matching rather than abstract semantic understanding.
-Additionally, structural and length variations (SP, LE) also pose significant challenges for specific models.
+Additionally, structural and length variations (SP, LE) also pose significant challenges for RMs.
 This presents a major security risk in application scenarios requiring long-form or structured outputs.